DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 a risky business, giving rise to anxiety, and takes courage, perseverance, and imagination.
 Kierkegaard:

-> Without risk, no faith… If I am able to apprehend God objectively, I
+> Without risk, no faith […] If I am able to apprehend God objectively, I
 > do not have faith; but because I cannot do this, I must have faith.
 If
 > I want to keep myself in faith, I must continually see to it that I
 > hold fast the objective uncertainty, see to it that in the objective